Why do my emotions make me eat?

 I was reminded of this fact shifting between my emotional highs and lows this past month.
 Instead of reaching for chocolate or chips…or chocolate chips (my usually coping foods), I paused, took a deep breath and asked my body what it really needed.
 Usually, it was a walk or a bit of solitude, or water!
 You can have a loving relationship with food even in the hardest of times.
 And when your food relationship is positive, life looks brighter!

 Regardless of your level of emotional eating, there are simple solutions.
-Find them in my book: Food, Feelings and Freedom: The End to Emotional Eating.
-Click to Order today!
+Find them in my book: Food, Feelings and Freedom: The End to Emotional Eating: Order today!
+Are you ready to get to work?
+Schedule a health coaching appointment with Amber Stevens today!